-As described above, we participate in the following industry-wide initiative to disclose upstream actors in the supply chain: the EICC-GeSI.
+As described above, we utilize resources on RMI's website to identify and disclose upstream actors in the supply chain.

-As part of our risk management plan, to ensure suppliers understand our expectations, we communicate PSI's Conflict Minerals policy during our supplier conference outreach events as well as exclude new suppliers from the quoting process if its determined they are sourcing from Covered Countries and cannot positively determine that the smelters are conflict free.
+As part of our risk management process, to ensure suppliers understand our expectations, we communicate PSI's Conflict Minerals policy during our supplier conference outreach events as well as exclude new suppliers from the quoting process if its determined they are sourcing from Covered Countries and cannot positively determine that the smelters are conflict free.